 Various industries use flexible metal hose assemblies widely because they perform well across an extreme temperature range.
 For instance, cryogenic applications, such as liquid hydrogen or oxygen transfer hoses, experience temperatures as low as -320°F.

 In contrast, using a flexible metal hose assembly allows for achieving significantly higher temperatures compared to a PTFE or rubber hose.
 The materials they use to manufacture the hose provide this capability.
 Stainless steel can tolerate both higher and lower temperatures than a PTFE or rubber hose assembly

-Flexible metal core and braid comes in a variety of different alloys.
-Each alloy of core and braid is tailored to a specific application.
-Typically the core and braid comes in 321ss, 316ss, Alloy 400 (Monel) and Nickel 625.
-The standard braid alloy is 304 stainless steel, however this can also be substituted with 316ss, Alloy 400 and Nickel 625.
+Flexible metal core and braid are available in a variety of different alloys, with each alloy tailored to a specific application.
+Typically, the core and braid options include 321ss, 316ss, Alloy 400 (Monel), and Nickel 625.
+The standard braid alloy is 304 stainless steel, but it can also be substituted with 316ss, Alloy 400, and Nickel 625.

-In general, 321 stainless steel is used for higher temperature applications while 316L stainless steel is used in corrosive environments.
-The low carbon content and the addition of molybdenum provides the protection from salt and other chemicals used in manufacturing.
+In general, higher temperature applications utilize 321 stainless steel, while corrosive environments benefit from the use of 316L stainless steel.
+The low carbon content and the addition of molybdenum provide protection against salt and other chemicals used in manufacturing.

 The maximum allowable working pressure (MAWP) of a flexible metal hose depends on two factors: the diameter of the hose and the number of layers of wire braid.
 Additionally, the MAWP can be affected by the temperature of the substance passing through the hose or the surrounding environment.